wolfSSL/wolfTPM/examples/README.md

 Demonstrates creation of Attestation Identity Keys(AIK) and the generation of TPM signed timestamp that can be later used as protected report of the current system uptime.

-This example demonstrates the use of authSession(authorization Sesssion) and policySession(Policy authorization) to enable the Endorsement Hierarachy necessary for creating AIK.
+This example demonstrates the use of authSession(authorization Session) and policySession(Policy authorization) to enable the Endorsement Hierarchy necessary for creating AIK.
 Then, the AIK is used to issue a TPM2_GetTime command using the wolfTPM2 native API.
 This provides us with TPM generated and signed timestamp that can be used as a system report of its uptime.

 `./examples/timestamp/signed_timestamp`